 If you want to know more about PhD positions and research at the University Medical Center Groningen (UMCG), come to Your Future at the UMCG!
 The director of the Graduate School of Medical Sciences (GSMS) Martin J. Smit, PhD, will give a detailed presentation about the possibilities of doing research and the opportunities to gain a PhD position at the UMCG.
 The session will be concluded with a personal story from a PhD graduate.

 The Science Elective will be held between the masterclasses.
 Besides the educational parts of the day, the Science Electives are meant to be a fun part of the day!
 You can choose between a patient lecture, participate in a debate or think critically about the approach of House M.D.
-In the patient lecture, a patient with a rare neuromuscular junction disease will tell you all about the disease and the influence it has on her life, together with neurologist prof. Jan Kuks MD PhD.
-This year, the debate is about one of the latest bills that is subject of discussion within the government and the rest of the Netherlands: the so-called ‘suicide-pill’ that should give elderly who are not ill, but tired of living, the opportunity to die in a comfortable way.
+In the patient lecture, a patient with Huntington’s disease will tell you all about the disease and the influence it has on her life, together with neurologist prof. Prof. dr. Berry Kremer.
+This year, the debate is about the ethics arising from the biological engineering lab.
+Do we need to worry about CRISPR editing?
+What can we expect from the ‘organ-on-a-chip’?
+We first need to get a good understanding of what ‘engineering life’ is actually about nowadays.
+Two experts will set the stage for a thorough reflection on the ethical challenges facing us.
 During the interactive lecture of House M.D., a doctor specialised on the subject will analyse an episode of the fascinating House M.D. series and discuss the myths and facts of doctor.
 House.

 The facts and myths of dr. House